 - Counseling LGBTQIA clients

 Dr. Tonya Hammer, associate professor of counseling, directs the Body Image and Disordered Eating (BIDE) Lab on the OSU-Tulsa campus, which includes research participation from master’s and doctoral counseling students.
 In collaboration with community partners, the research-to-action lab studies how body image plays a role in social justice, cultural diversity and individual and collective health.

-Applications are accepted twice per year and must be received by January 25 for summer/fall admission or August 25 for spring admission.
-Applications will be screened by a faculty committee, and finalists will be asked to participate in a mandatory on-campus interview.
+Applications are accepted once per year and must be received by January 25 for summer/fall admission.
+Applications will be screened by a faculty committee, and finalists will be asked to participate in a mandatory interview.